-Limiting the number of committees and the number of assignments for each member has been established as good practice since the study by the Citizen Conference for the Reform of State Legislatures was published in 1971.
-(See Selected References.)
+Limiting the number of committees and the number of assignments for each member has been established as good practice since the study by the Citizen Conference for the Reform of State Legislatures was published in 1971.(See Selected References).
 A member with conflicting meetings scheduled must run from one to another to vote or to hear testimony.
 As one veteran noted, "This fact encourages carelessness in voting and recording votes."

-The House currently has 16 standing committees, not counting eight for local legislation.
+The House currently has 16 Standing Committees, not counting eight for Local Legislation.
 Only 19.3% of House respondents to the survey favor reducing the number of House committees.
 Major House committees have 15 members.
 All committees meet and consider bills.
-The number of bills assigned to each committee varies.
-Most standing committees listed in Rule 65 have three subcommittees.
-In both houses, subcommittees obey the same rules as standing committees.
+The number of bills assigned to each committee may vary.
+The House makes greater use of subcommittees; most standing committees listed in Rule 65 have three subcommittees.
+In both houses subcommittees obey the same rules as standing committees.

-The Senate has 21 standing committees, not counting three for local legislation.
-Also, a Confirmations Committee considers appointments by the Governor that require Senate approval.
+The Senate has 21 Standing Committees, not counting three for Local Legislation.
+A Confirmations Committee considers appointments by the Governor that require Senate approval.
 Most committees are limited to 11 members.
-The number of assignments listed for each senator ranges from a low of five to a high of ten.
+The number of assignments listed for each senator ranges from a low of 5 to a high of 10.
 The system was last revised in 1982 by combining committees with similar jurisdictions, such as Banking and Insurance.

-Almost every senator interviewed, including the leadership, cited too many committees as the chief weakness of the system.
-In the survey, most senators (66.7%) favored reducing the number of committees, with 38.9% marking Strongly Agree.
-One experienced senator explained that this problem is the underlying cause of other problems, adding that it must be corrected before other improvements, such as better staffing for committees, can have any effect.
+Almost every Senator interviewed, including the leadership, cited too many committees as the chief weakness of the system.
+In the survey most Senators (66.7%) favored reducing the number of committees with 38.9% marking Strongly Agree.
+One experienced Senator explained that this problem is the underlying cause of other problems so that it must be fixed before other improvements, such as better staffing for committees can have any effect.

-A related and serious problem cited in multiple interviews is the radical imbalance in Senate committee workloads.
-Some committees never meet within a session and rarely in a four-year term.
-Others have very few bills assigned.
+A related and serious problem discussed in multiple interviews is the radical imbalance in Senate committee workloads.
+Some committees never meet within a session; others have very few bills assigned.
 One authoritative observer declared that three Senate committees, the two Budget committees and Judiciary, handle over 75% of bills.
 As a veteran legislator said, "Every committee should have bills to consider."
-Part of the problem is the assignment of bills.
+Part of the issue here is the assignment of bills.